 - You have yellow or bad-smelling fluid coming from your wound.

-- You have new or worsening trouble when you swallow.
+- You have new or worsening trouble swallowing.

 - You have new or worsening pain in your neck or arm.

 - You have worsening hoarseness, or you have trouble speaking.

 - You have questions or concerns about your condition or care.